 The Seller Trust L Bonds are senior secured obligations of GWG Holdings, ranking junior only to all senior debt of GWG Holdings, pari passu in right of payment and in respect of collateral with all "L Bonds" of GWG Holdings (see Note 10), and senior in right of payment to all subordinated indebtedness of GWG Holdings.
-Payments under the Seller Trust L Bonds are guaranteed by GWG Life (see Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations).
+Payments under the Seller Trust L Bonds are guaranteed by GWG Life (see Note 18).